resbazaz/organization/GOVERNANCE.md

 ### Intellectual property

 All intellectual property created by ResBaz is owned by the community.
-All intellecutal property developed by instructors of the annual festival is not part of the intellectual property of ResBaz, but should be shared with an open access license.
+All intellectual property developed by instructors of the annual festival is not part of the intellectual property of ResBaz, but should be shared with an open access license.
 The steering committee is responsible for managing the community's intellectual property in a responsible and transparent manner.

 ### Termination